-- 146. Any member of staff who has concerns about the welfare of a child must share this information with the DSL.
+Any member of staff who has concerns about the welfare of any child must share this information with the DSL.
 Staff will make a brief, accurate and verbatim record of the concerns including the child's own words (if a disclosure / allegation) or the evidence that has led to the concerns.
-This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate. - 147.
-Referrals where urgent action is required should never be delayed in order for a full record to be written within 48 hours.
-CP records will be stored securely and away from the main pupil records.
+This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate.